On this page:

 To do this, you must be a protected person and have a family violence intervention order (interim or final) that says the excluded tenant cannot enter the home.

 VCAT can decide:

-- to end the lease early if the severed hardship you would experience (if the lease continued) would be greater than any hardship the landlord would suffer if the lease ended early
+- to end the lease early if the severe hardship you would experience (if the lease continued) would be greater than any hardship the landlord would suffer if the lease ended early

 - if the landlord needs to be compensated due to the lease ending early.